1.1. Presentation FIFF

-Attracting more than 42,000 in spectators, the Fribourg International Film Festival (FIFF) is one of the most popular film events in Western Switzerland and one of the European pioneers in discovering Asian, Latin American, African, Near and Middle East and Eastern European cinema.
-Every year (15 – 23.03.2019), the Festival becomes an important gathering for film aficionados of all cultures and origins, for classics and novelties lovers, for auteur cinema, as well as for contemporary popular productions.
+Attracting more than 44,000 people, the Fribourg International Film Festival (FIFF) is one of the most popular film events in Western Switzerland and one of the European pioneers in discovering Asian, Latin American, African, Near and Middle East and Eastern European cinema.
+Every year, the Festival becomes an important gathering for cinema lovers of all cultures and origins, for fans of classics and novelties, of auteur cinema, as well as of contemporary popular productions.

 FIFF aims to contribute to the cinematographic and cultural diversity in Switzerland and in Europe.
 The Festival is open to all horizons, but its Official Selection (International Competition: Feature films and International Competition: Short films) focuses on African, Asian, Latin American, Near and Middle East and Eastern European (outside of the EU) works.

-To promote the distribution of the selected films, producers, distributors, cinema programmers and film critics are invited to attend the Festival.
+To promote the distribution of the selected films filmmakers producers, distributors, cinema programmers and film critics are invited to attend the Festival.

-The 33rd Fribourg International Film Festival will take place from 15 – 24 March 2018.
+The 35th Fribourg International Film Festival will take place from the 19th to 28th March 2021.

 The Official Selection includes: